open-sauced/intro/CONTRIBUTING.md

 ## Adding a New Section and Adding it to the Sidebar

-In this guide, we will walk you through how to add a new section to our Intro to Open Source course.
-We have specific conventions for numbering sections to maintain a consistent structure.
+In this guide, we will walk you through how to add a new section to our Intro to Open Source course and add it to the sidebar.

 ### Adding a New Section